gazebosim/docs/edifice/building_robot.md

 ## Building a world

 We will start by building a simple world and then build our robot in it.
-Open a new file and copy the following code to it.
+Open a new file called `building_robot.sdf` and copy the following code to it.

 ```xml
 <?xml version="1.0" ?>